Coronavirus disease 2019 (COVID-19)

-Avoid watching or reading too much news or spending too much time on social media.
+- Avoid watching or reading too much news.

 If you're ill with COVID-19, it's especially important to:

-Let your doctor know right away if your symptoms worsen.
+- Let your health care provider know right away if your symptoms worsen.

 Having COVID-19 or caring for someone with the disease can cause stress and anxiety.
-If stress is affecting your daily life after several days, contact your doctor.
-He or she may suggest that you talk to a mental health professional.
+If stress is affecting your daily life after several days, contact your health care provider and consider requesting a referral to a mental health professional.

 Preparing for an appointment

-During a pandemic, it's not always possible for everyone who is ill to see a doctor.
-You may start by seeing your primary care doctor or other health care provider.
+To be treated for COVID-19, you may start by seeing your primary care doctor or other health care provider.
 Or you may be referred immediately to a doctor trained in treating infectious diseases.
-If you think you have COVID-19, tell your doctor or clinic before going in.
-The doctor and medical team can then:
+If you think you have COVID-19, tell your health care provider before going in.
+The health care provider and medical team can then:

 Here's some information to help you get ready for your appointment.